Atomic-Germ/fruit-of-knowledge/src/manuscript/CHAPTER_09/SPREAD_02.md

 ## Jesus' Public Words
 > "Ye blind guides, which say, Whosoever shall swear by the temple, it is nothing; but whosoever shall swear by the gold of the temple, he is a debtor...
 Whoso therefore shall swear by the temple, sweareth by it, and by him that dwelleth therein."
 (Matt 23:16,21–22 ASV)
-- Reference: Matt 23:16–22 (ASV)
+- Reference: Matt 23:16
+201322 (ASV)
-- Context: Public rebuke of scribes and Pharisees for casuistry and using oaths to manipulate legal/ethical obligations in front of crowds.
+- Context: Public rebuke of scribes and Pharisees for casuistry and public manipulation.
+- Editorial: Uses ASV (public-domain).
+Left-sources are paraphrases (permission: none).
+Verify any verbatim left-side quotes; mark permission: pending if found.

 ## Tension
 Using oaths and sacred guarantees as leverage and exclusion versus locating trust in conscience, accountable relationships, and consistent character.